 Source: World Bank.Org

 Agriculture is Fiji’s second largest economic contributor with both subsistence and commercial farming: the former producing cocoa, tropical fruit and fish; the latter producing sugar cane.
 According to the World Bank, in 2020 agriculture contributed to 14.89% of Fiji’s GDP.
 The economy is also supported by light-industry for local and regional use such as the construction of small boats.
-Since the pandemic, initiatives have been established to support those impacted by tourism to find new means of income as well as supporting the economy of their village community.
+During the pandemic, initiatives were established to support those impacted by tourism to find new means of income as well as supporting the economy of their village community.
 This explainer gives some details:

 Fiji has a 20-year national development policy.
 The strategic intent is to reduce government debt and improve current social and economic standards of living.
 This includes, but is not limited to, improving women’s place in society and supporting their empowerment, expanding the rural economy, providing education for all Fijian children, and improving food and nutrition availability and standards.
 This video explains the World Bank’s Work Plan for Fiji up to 2024: